petermcloughlin/gym-kit-costing/README.md

 I used Heruko to deployment the application to the web.
 I followed the steps set out within the Code Institutes tutorials within the Love Sandwiches project.
 For this project, since I was using any relevant python libraries nor any API's, I did not require the use of .gitignore files, nor the requirements.txt file.
 I achieved a successful deployment using Heruko.
 Since I used a CUSTOMER array and DUMBELL_KIT dictionary within the run.py, it deployed a lot faster and without any known issues.
 Post deployment, I had to do a tidy up of the code indentation to ahdere to PEP8 standards.

+## Credits
+I referred, for the most part, to the content of the Love Sandwiches project in terms of approaching the code layout and assembly of my functions within both the run.py file and the main method, executing each one sequentially.
+I used a hand written [flow-chart](/ReadmeDocs/FlowChart.jpg) as my guide to creating the relevant functions within the applcation.
+I must be honest in saying that I could have probably come up with a lot more complex functionality to the app overall, however, on this occasion time was my real issue as I had been away on a planned holiday with my daughters with very little access to the internet over a two week period.
+As such , I had one call with my mentor, Alan, while away who was very helpful with ideas and ways to approach this project.
+As time was my real constraint on this occasion, I tried my best with the learning I had gained prior to my trip away, in order to deliver the best that I could on this occasion.